Hemalatha695/M4/README.md

     printf("Enter a string: ");
     fgets(str, sizeof(str), stdin);

-    // Remove newline character from fgets if present str[strcspn(str, "\n")] = '\0';
+    str[strcspn(str, "\n")] = '\0';

-    // Skip leading spaces
     while (isspace(str[i])) {
         i++;
     }

     do {
-        // If the current char is a space and the previous one is not a space,
-        // we have found the end of a word if (isspace(str[i]) && !isspace(str[i - 1])) {
+        if (isspace(str[i]) && !isspace(str[i - 1])) {
             count++;
         }